prismatic left image and teton on right image

 basin in yellowstone emitting white steamBlack Sand Geyser Basin, Yellowstone–photo by Rachel Ennis

 When you think of Yellowstone, what’s the first big feature that comes to mind?
 It’s probably Old Faithful, right?
-Yellowstone National Park is known for its geothermal features, including geysers like Old Faithful.
+Yellowstone National Park is world-famous for its geothermal features, including geysers like Old Faithful.

 It’s actually the largest concentration of geysers in the world!
-The park covers over 2.2 million acres and spans three states—Wyoming, Montana, and Idaho, and among the geysers are also hot springs, mud pots and fumaroles, too.
+The park covers over 2.2 million acres and spans three states—Wyoming, Montana, and Idaho—and among the geysers are also hot springs, mud pots and fumaroles.

 mountain on a clear skyTeton Glacier Turnout View, Grand Teton–photo by Jess Conaway